5 Questions To Ask If Your Primary Care Doctor Is Retiring

 That’s right, physicians retire, too.
 At what age do physicians retire?
 It's not very different than other professions.

 According to a report from the American Academy of Family Physicians, the average retirement age is 65 years old.
-Another report from 3DHealthInc found 80% of physicians said they would retire between age 60 and 70.
 Like most people, at some point, they hang up the proverbial stethoscope to enjoy the good life.

 And unfortunately, the COVID-19 pandemic has caused even more doctors than normal to start moving towards retirement.